vvvvpm/vpdb/README.md

 # VVVV Pack Database for vpm
 This is a pack repository for vpm containing .vpack files and .csx scripts.
 You can add your own at https://vvvvpm.github.io .
 If you'd like to bulk add or bulk update .vpack files write me an email at m@mcro.de and I'll grant you direct push access.

-To browse packs and install them from the browser go to https://vvvvpm.github.io or you will be able to use *PackBrowser (VVVV VPM)* node in future releases of the addonpack.
+To browse packs and install them from the browser go to https://vvvvpm.github.io.

 ## Folder structure and naming convention
 ```